Gurvir-Singh/R6AutoSplitter/README.md

 ## Getting Started

+### Note
+This only works with the DirectX version of Siege.
+Vulkan does not work.

 ### Opening the app
 As of right now to open the application go into the R6AutoSplitter/Debug folder then run the .exe or